-8:00am to 4:00pm - Please contact the office during the above times.
+7:45am to 3:45pm - Please contact the office during the listed times.
 You may call the building and leave a message outside of these listed times.
 Often staff and administration are in the building prior and after these times but are meeting or providing service to issues of the day.
+Please contact the main office to schedule an appointment with administration.
 Thank you for your understanding.